andrewthenedi/multi_asset_platform/README.md

 ## License
 Distributed under the MIT License.
 See `LICENSE` for details.

-For questions or further information, please contact [Your Name] at [Your Email].
+For questions or further information, please contact Andrew Thenedi at andrew.thenedi3@gmail.com.